-This 74-acre preserve spans the width of the Kingston Peninsula with frontage on the Kennebecasis River on both ends: Barlow’s Bluff to the south and Sea Dog Cove to the north.
-The preserve is one of a few protected areas in the vicinity, including the Nature Trust’s Long Island properties and Nature Conservancy properties further north on the Kingston Peninsula.
+The Sea Dog Cove Nature Preserve consists of 30 hectares (74 acres) and spans the width of the Kingston Peninsula with frontage on the Kennebecasis River on both ends: Barlow’s Bluff to the South and Sea Dog Cove to the North.
+The preserve is one of a few protected areas in the vicinity, including the Nature Trust’s Long Island preserves further north on the Kingston Peninsula.

 Sea Dog Cove Nature Preserve was donated to the Nature Trust as an eco-gift by the former owners, who planted seven thousand red pine on the preserve during their ownership.
 The pines have now grown into a mature forest.
 The Sea Dog Cove Nature Preserve was donated as an ecological gift to the Nature Trust in 2006 by David and Rosi Jory.